aduston-snaplogic/python-cf-redis-api/README.md

 # Python Testing API for Redis and CloudFoundry

-This simple [Flask](http://flask.pocoo.org/) based Python application provides a simple RESTful API for interacting with Redis instances.
-It is designed to run either in CloudFoundry, but also supports running locally or in a non-CF environment.
+This simple [Flask](http://flask.pocoo.org/) based Python application provides a simple RESTful API for interacting with [Redis](http://redis.io).
+It is designed to run either in [CloudFoundry](https://www.cloudfoundry.org/), but also supports running locally or in a non-CF environment.

 The API allows you to get, set, and delete Redis key/value pairs.